MSc Civil Engineering

 Within the background of land redevelopment (residential, industrial/commercial and gardens/parks), this class, run by the Department of Civil and Environmental Engineering, aims to provide insights into the remediation of contaminated land, including the regulatory framework and risk assessment, sampling and analysis, and various remedial techniques for contaminated land.

-On completion of this class the student is expected to be able to:
+On completion of this class you're expected to be able to:

 • identify possible human health and environmental risks associated with contaminated land management